Emerging Screenwriters FAQ

 You can submit up to 4 screenplays per submission form.
 When you do, you will receive a discount for your 2nd and 3rd script entries.

-If I enter my screenplay in more than one category, do I get a discount?
+If I enter my screenplay in more than one genre, do I get a discount?

 Will entering early increase or decrease my chance of winning?